How to drink coffee in a healthy way?

 - You should also make sure to get enough rest so that you can stop drinking as much coffee.
-If you have felt very worried or irritable lately, or have been in a bad mood or experiencing insomnia, then this drink may have a negative effect on you.
+If you have felt very worried or irritable lately or have been in a bad mood or experiencing insomnia, this drink may negatively affect you.

 - Replace coffee with natural tea or with decaffeinated coffee.
 These drinks will have a much more positive effect and make you calm and relaxed.

-- If you suffer from high blood pressure, cardiovascular disease, kidney problems, anemia , obesity or are pregnant, we recommend avoiding coffee or reducing your intake to as little as possible.
+- If you suffer from high blood pressure, cardiovascular disease, kidney problems, anaemia, obesity or are pregnant; we recommend avoiding coffee or reducing your intake to as little as possible.

 - Invest in a coffee machine.
 That way, you will get the most out of the beans you have purchased, saving money and avoiding waste.
 Use distilled water to make your coffee to avoid adding any chemicals.
 You can also buy a coffee grinder to grind your beans yourself.

 - Choose green coffee.
-This version of coffee has gained great popularity lately because, according to experts on the subject, it has properties that help with weight loss .
-This type of coffee is not another plant; it comes from the same beans but has not been roasted and still has the original green color.
-These beans are good for removing fat, reducing the amount of free radicals in your body and reducing the appearance of orange peel.
+This coffee version has gained great popularity lately because, according to experts on the subject, it has properties that help with weight loss.
+This type of coffee is not another plant; it comes from the same beans but has not been roasted and still has the original green colour.
+These beans are good for removing fat, reducing the amount of free radicals in your body, and reducing orange peel’s appearance.
 Plus they make you feel full, help control type II diabetes and offer a lot of “natural” energy.